-1 x attend one Australian and New Zealand Association of Neurologists (ANZAN) annual scientific meeting before the end of Advanced Training.
+1 attendance of an ANZAN Annual Scientific Meeting before the end of Advanced Training.

-ANZAN run a yearly, 4-day annual scientific meeting that will allow trainees a concentrated learning opportunity aligned to the learning goals, as well as provide robust training on subspeciality areas of neurology that they may not otherwise get.
+ANZAN runs a yearly, 4-day Annual Scientific Meeting that provides trainees a concentrated learning opportunity aligned to the learning goals, as well as provide robust training on subspeciality areas of neurology they may not otherwise experience.

-To attend lectures from international and Australian and New Zealand experts in particular subspeciality areas of neurology that they would not otherwise get, and to give opportunities to network with colleagues and potential supervisors.
+Trainees can attend lectures from international and Australian and Aotearoa New Zealand experts in particular subspeciality areas of neurology they would not otherwise experience, and have opportunities to network with colleagues and potential supervisors.

-Register for the ANZAN ASM through the ANZAN website and submit certificate of completion to Neurology@racp.edu.au.
+Register for the Annual Scientific Meeting through the ANZAN website.
+Submit certificate of completion to Neurology@racp.edu.au.